 Going through a divorce is stressful and typically fraught with emotion.
 The last thing you may want to think about is sticking to a budget.
 It’s one more thing to stress about during an already stressful time.
 People often assume living on a budget translates to all these negative things: You have to restrict yourself, you don’t get to buy anything you want, you have to pinch every penny, and the list goes on and on.

-But a budget, when done right, actually provides stability during these this time of transition, emotional stress, and upheaval.
+But a budget, when done right, actually provides stability during this time of transition, emotional stress, and upheaval.

 Why A Budget is Crucial During a Divorce